batfish/ansible/tutorials/README.md

   `ansible-galaxy install --force batfish.base`
   - If you encounter any issues related to SSL certificates use the `-c` option.
-  - When you want to update the role in the future, you will need use the `--force` option.

 - Clone or download this repository to your local machine, and run the setup playblook.